 Cardholders can earn up to $60 in statement credits on Peloton Digital and All-Access Memberships through December 31, 2021.
 Cardholders don’t need a Peloton bike or treadmill to take advantage of the digital membership that includes 1,000s of on-demand or live fitness classes.
 Also to note, new Peloton Digital Members are entitled to a 30-day free trial, by visiting Onepeloton.com/ChaseSapphire and enrolling using your Sapphire Preferred card.

-Points are also worth 25% more when redeemed through the new Chase Dining hub in Ultimate Rewards, now through April 30th, 2021.
+Points are also worth 25% more when redeemed through the Chase Dining hub in Ultimate Rewards, now through Sept.
+30, 2021.

 Related: Chase Sapphire Preferred Review

 Your Ultimate Rewards points are worth 25% more now through Sept.
 30, 2021, when redeemed for statement credits against existing purchases in select, rotating categories with the Chase Pay Yourself Back feature.

 Each Ultimate Reward continues to be worth 1.25 cents each when booking award travel on Chase.
 Your Chase Sapphire Preferred® points are only worth 1 cent each of non-bonus cash redemptions.